Daniel-KM/Omeka-S-module-SingleSignOn/README.md

 update user name and to update user settings are enabled.
 The last field is never updated.

+### Fix config

+The config of the security options may be complex.
+You may use the [Firefox] extension [SAML Message Decoder] extension to check the messages shared between the SP and the IdP.

 ### Testing on SamlTest.id

 For testing, you can use a free service like [SamlTest.id], that avoids to